 The Künstlerdorf Schöppingen Foundation supports international artists by organizing an Artist-in-Residence program.
 Grant holders are able to focus on their work without time or financial pressure.

 The guiding principle of the Stiftung Künstlerdorf Schöppingen is that of a social space that promotes cross-disciplinary artistic exchange and personal and professional development in international dialogue.
-This results in innovation potentials as well as opportunities for regeneration on an individual, structural and global level.
+This results in innovation potentials as well as opportunities for reflection on an individual, structural and global level.

 The garden, communal kitchen, workshop, library, gallery, exhibition hall, and the surroundings of the Künstlerdorf provide space for a variety of processes, activities, interactions, and engagement.